Notice of Pre-AIA or AIA Status

 Examiner notes that * - the position estimator would be applied to the “adjusted” voltage of the Mizuguchi et al.

-In view of Wu et al.’s teachings, it would’ve been obvious to one with the ordinary skills in the art, before the effective filing date of the invention, with the apparatus as taught by Mizuguchi et al. to include; a rotor position estimator configured to estimate a rotor electrical angle and a rotor electrical speed of the PMSM, based on the adjusted flux generating voltage reference, the adjusted torque generating voltage reference, a flux generating current feedback for the PMSM, and a torque generating current feedback for the PMSM, for the purpose of increasing the cost by reducing the number of parts.
+In view of Wu et al.’s teachings, it would’ve been obvious to one with the ordinary skills in the art, before the effective filing date of the invention, with the apparatus as taught by Mizuguchi et al. as modified to include; a rotor position estimator configured to estimate a rotor electrical angle and a rotor electrical speed of the PMSM, based on the adjusted flux generating voltage reference, the adjusted torque generating voltage reference, a flux generating current feedback for the PMSM, and a torque generating current feedback for the PMSM, for the purpose of increasing the cost by reducing the number of parts.

 Regarding claim 5, Wu et al. teach, The controller of claim 4, wherein the rotor position estimator comprises a speed feedforward term (see figure 2 the output of 220).